TimothyNguyen-vnm/Grocery-Store-Sales-SQL-Project/README.md

 ## Task 2
 Given what you know about the year added data, you need to make sure all of the data is clean before you start your analysis.
 The table below shows what the data should look like.

-I need to write a query to ensure the product data matches the description provided.
-Do not update the original table.
 | Column Name | Criteria                                                |
 |-------------|---------------------------------------------------------|
 |product_id | Nominal.
 The unique identifier of the product. </br>Missing values are not possible due to the database structure.|